Welcome to BYU’s Model European Union Team

 The trip to Seattle is an invaluable experience with real application of the diplomacy, research, mediating, public speaking, and negotiation skills students have learned.
 BYU students will compete with other college students in a two-day West Coast Model EU Conference held at the University of Washington in Seattle.
 Students represent either the head of government/state in one session or the governmental minister in another session for a particular EU member state.
 In the simulation, BYU students work alone in separate sessions.
 However, each member state has one representative per session, and BYU students will work with their fellow country partner in the weeks of preparation prior to the conference.

 The trip to Seattle is also fun.
-Costs covered by the Center for the Study of Europe include the flight, transportation, and a one-night stay in a hotel.
+Costs covered by the European Studies program include the flight, transportation, and a one-night stay in a hotel.
 Students will have the opportunity to do some sightseeing, although the trip is fairly short—only one weekend.